+Grady said.
 "We try to figure out what their strengths are; what they're interests are so we have some idea what their career choices are," he said.
 "The end game is a good job and good lives for these kids."

-Since Zumstein started as a vol-

-Since Zumstein started as a volunter 20 years ago, she and the staff at Quest have become one of the reasons the nonprofit has become so strong, board member Rick Mellon said.

-"Sue is tiled executive director, but she's not their boss," he said.

-"She's their co-worker - a mentor, someone to go to, as well as for students.
+Since Zumstein started as a vol-unteer 20 years ago, she and the staff at Quest have become one of the reasons the nonprofit has be-come so strong, board member Rick Mellon said.
+"Sue is tilded executive director, but she's not their boss," he said.
+"She's their co-worker - a mentor, someone to go to, as well as for stu-dents.
 At this point of time, without Sue Zumstein, I don't see Quest being as successful.
 It'd be like a ship without rudder.
 She's the thing keeping Quest moving forward."

-Most of this success isn't necessarily the years of experience working with rethe years of experience working with re-cruiters or knowledge of college prepa-ration tests - it's much more personal.
-"She develops very personal relation-ships, and she's a key ingredient for our sinps, and site 5 a key ingredient for our success," Grady said.

-A United States map hangs on Zumstein's wall, pricked with dozens of needles, each one marking a place graduates are going to college.
+Most of this success isn't necessarily the years of experience working with re-Since Zumstein started as a volthe years of experience working with re-cruiters or knowledge of college prepa-ration tests - it's much more personal.
+"She develops very personal relation-ships, and she's a key ingredient for our sings, and she's a key ingredient for our success," Grady said.
+A United States map hangs on Zum-stein's wall, pricked with dozens of nee-dles, each one marking a place graduates are going to college.
 Pins spanned the country from California to New York are going to college.
 Pins spanned the country from California to New York and everywhere in between.

-When asked about a few locations, Zumstein named every student who attended that specific institution.
-She recounted how a student who went to the University of Richmond had an internship with the Virginia Secretary of State's office; how an Albanian immigrant opened a bank in Costa Rica and how a girl went to the University of Woming because of her love of trout fishing.

-The story of Ruben, who emigrated from Cuba when he was 4 years old, stands out in her mind.

-"(Ruben) and his mother lived in a friend's garage for many years," she said.
-"He learned how to speak English y watching cartoons on TV.
-He's now at (the United States Military Academy at West Point), serving in the military and giving back to this country that he says has given him so many opportunities.

-"It touches my heart so much," Zumstein continued.
+When asked about a few locations, Xumstein named every student who at-tended that specific institution.
+She re-counted how a student who went to the University of Richmond had an intern-ship with the Virginia Secretary of State's office; how an Albanian immi-grant opened a bank in Costa Rica and how a girl went to the University of Wyo-ming because of her love of trout fishing.
+The story of Ruben, who emigrated from Cuba when he was 4 years old, stands out in her mind. "(Ruben) and his mother lived in a friend's garage for many years," she said.
+"He learned how to speak English y watching cartoons on VI.
+He's now at (the United States Military Academy at West Point), serving in the military and giving back to this country that he says as given him so many opportunities.
+"It touches my heart so much," Zum-stein continued.
 "The day he was on his way up to the airport, he came in to give me a hug and say goodbye.
-Of course, when they're at West Point, (the military) takes their phones; they take the computers, everything.
-(Students) can have electronic tronic com-munication.
-And then that will even be hard for her, and it would make her miss me even more.'
+Of course, when they're at West Point, (the mili-tary) takes their phones; they take the computers, everything.
+(Students) can electronic tronic com-munication.
+And have then that will even be hard for her, and it would make her miss me even more.'
 Those are some of the high-achieving students we have."

-Ruben says to me, Please write me letters.'
-So I did, and we wrote back and forth this summer.
-Then, he says, I miss my mom.
-I miss my mom so much.
-But I can't write her that, because then that will even be hard for her, and it

 After our interview, she stepped out of the office into the work area.
-A few dozen students sat at tables or lounged on a sofa, chatting or working on a college application.
-The room went silent-the high schoolers were a little intimidated by the press.
+A few dozen students sat at tables or lounged on a sofa, chatting or working on a col-lege application.
+The room went silent - the high schoolers were a little intimidat-ed by the press.
 "Alright, who needs help," she said to the quiet group.